katyem/website/content/project/smaig/index.md

 ---

 # The Shepard-Metzler Auto Item Generation (SMAIG) project
 R code using the rgl package (among others) that allows the creation of SM cubes either on-the-fly (completely random at this point) or using matrix coordinates from a spreadsheet.
 The plan is to use the SMAIG in our rAIG project's assessment system.
-SMAIG should be available on GitHub by December 2020 (hopefully, sooner).
+The most recent updates to the SMAIG code is available on Katyem Lab's GitHub repository.

 {{< figure src="smaig1.png" title="" >}}
 {{< figure src="smaig2.png" title="" >}}